abuendia/spatial-prop/README.md

         use_ids=test_ids
     )

-This will return an updated anndata object with predicted propagated expression that can be accessed as `adata_perturbed.layers['tempered']`.
+This will return an updated anndata object with predicted propagated expression that can be accessed as `adata_perturbed.layers['predicted_tempered']`.
 Check out the [notebook example](./notebooks/api_demo.ipynb) for the entire end-to-end training and inference workflow, as well as plotting utilities used in the package.